PhilT/nixos-files/README.md

   dotfiles/   # dotfiles imported/linked by Nix
-  neovim/     # Lua and vim file imported by Nix src/*.nix   # Nix source configuration files lib/*.sh    # additional build scripts used by bootstrap and build bootstrap   # Build script for clean machine build       # Build script for NixOS machine (Also connects network and sets up SSH keys)
+  neovim/     # Lua and vim file imported by Nix src/*.nix   # Nix source configuration files lib/*.sh    # additional build scripts used by init and build init        # Build script for new machine build       # Build script for NixOS machine (Also sets up wifi and SSH keys)
 ```

 ## Naming of devices